 7. A campus copy of the candidate's transcript

-8. A personal statement from the nominee (2 pages maximum, double spaced).
+8. A personal statement from the nominee (2 pages maximum, single spaced).

 Please direct questions to Brian Bubenzer (265-0603).